 - It must be very unique from your previously used passwords.

 - It should not contain any word spelled completely.

-- It should contain characters from the four primary categories, including: uppercase letters, lowercase letters, numbers, and characters.
+- A strong password should contain different types of characters, including uppercase letters, lowercase letters, numbers and characters.

-User can instead relate their passwords to things they can easily remember, like a favorite sport or hobby.
-For instance, “I enjoy playing basketball” can be “IEnjoiPlay!ngB@$k3tb@ll11”.
-Secure and also easily remembered by users.
+Users can instead relate their passwords to things they can easily remember, like a favorite sport or hobby.
+For instance, “I enjoy playing basketball” can be “IEnjoiPlay!ngB@$k3tb@ll11.”
+This is secure and could also be easily remembered by users.

-Password management software takes the hassle out of managing strong passwords.
-For less than the price of a soda, you can easily create and manage strong passwords (I personally like the 50 characters with numbers, symbols, and of course mixed with upper and lower case letters).
+Password management software like LastPass and Apple Keychain takes the hassle out of managing strong passwords.
+For less than the price of a soda, you can easily create and manage strong passwords .
 But the combinations are numerous and by just remembering one main strong password, you can rely on a password manager to take care of the rest.

-A password may follow the traditional guidelines yet still turn out to be a weak password.
+A password may follow the traditional guidelines yet still be weak.
 Users who can’t remember their strong passwords and end up writing them down or constantly having to reset their passwords undermine the benefits of a strong password policy.

 Passwords are one piece of the security puzzle in the enterprise.
 Keeping user accounts secure takes a combination of a thorough process for strong password creation and an easy-to-use system for users to follow to keep those passwords safe.